 Tord Boontje: Biography

-In 1968 Tord was born in the Netherlands.
+Tord Boontje was born in The Netherlands in 1968.
 His education at the Eindhoven Design Academy, class of 1991, and the Royal College of Art London, graduate of 1994, set the foundation for Studio Tord Boontje.

 Early projects involved creating studio produced low cost or free products such as Transglass in 1997, the Rough-and-Ready furniture in 1999 and the Wednesday Collection in 2001.
 He started to show his work in exhibitions, and institutions such as the British Council and the Design Museum recognised and supported his talent.

 By 2002 the unique Garland light for Habitat was a widely recognised and distributed product and the articulate and beautiful Blossom chandelier for Swarovski was making waves; but it was an installation created in the Moroso showroom during the 2004 Milan Salone that sent the international media into a frenzy.
 Titled Happy Ever After, this was an installation full of texture, colour and imagery.
 This sensorial experience made the statement that design can be married with emotion.
 It established that the Studio’s work draws from a belief that modernism does not mean minimalism, that contemporary does not forsake tradition, and that technology does not abandon people and senses.

 In 2005, a high profile project with Target saw Tord on USA television in his own advert surrounded by animated animals and nature and in 2007 Rizzoli dedicated a book to describing the first 10 years of Studio Tord Boontje.